breannanpr/FarmLinkIQ/README.md

 ---

-## Tech Stack
-- Python
-- Streamlit
-- Pandas
-- Folium (for mapping)
-- USDA Open Data

----

-## Data Sources
-- USDA Farmers Market Directory
-- USDA Food Waste Estimates

----

 ## Data Ethics & Stewardship

-FarmLinkIQ is committed to:
+FarmLinkIQ is built on principles of responsible data use:
-- Using public data responsibly
-- Respecting privacy and transparency
+- Only public, freely available datasets are used.
+- No personal or private data is collected or stored.
-- Enabling equitable access to local food
+- The tool aims to improve **equity, sustainability, and access** in local food systems.

 ---

 ## Future Work

+This prototype could be expanded to include:
-- Add buyer-seller matching system
+- AI-driven buyer-seller matching
-- Incorporate pricing recommendations
+- Dynamic pricing recommendations
+- User authentication and saved profiles
-- Expand visualizations with real-time weather data
+- Real-time weather and market alerts

 ---

+## Acknowledgments

+Special thanks to:
+- Dr. Erik Guzik – for his guidance in the MSBA 680 course
+- USDA and ERS for providing publicly available agricultural data
+- Streamlit and open-source Python communities

+---

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).